pycroscopy/pyUSID/docs/getting_started.rst

 * Many functions in pyUSID have a ``verbose`` keyword argument that can be set to ``True`` to get detailed print logs of intermediate steps in the function.
   This is **very** handy for debugging code

-If there are tips or pitfalls you would like to add to this list, please `write to us <./contact.html>`_
+If there are tips or pitfalls you would like to add to this list, please `get in touch to us <./contact.html>`_